vivek-ksinghg/wanderlust/README.md

-#Wanderlust
+# Wanderlust

-### Wanderlust is a platform similar to Airbnb that allows users to list, browse, book, and review accommodations.
+    Wanderlust is a platform similar to Airbnb that allows users to list, browse, book, and review accommodations.
     This project includes user authentication, payment processing, and review capabilities to provide a comprehensive booking experience.

 ## Live Website: [Wanderlust Website](https://wanderlust-acmk.onrender.com/listings)

+# Features
+- List Accommodations: Users can create new house listings with detailed descriptions and set prices.
+- User Authentication: Secure sign-up and login functionality using Passport.js.
+- Bookings and Payments: Users can book accommodations and process payments securely through Stripe.
+After successful payment, a receipt is sent via email
+- Reviews: Users can leave reviews for booked rooms or hotels.
+- Flash Messages: Informative messages displayed to guide user actions.
+- Responsive Design: Built using Bootstrap to ensure a mobile-friendly interface
+- Hosting: The application is hosted on Render for easy deployment and scalability.

+# Technologies Used
+- Backend: Node.js, Express.js
+- Frontend: EJS, Bootstrap
+- Database: MongoDB, MongoDB Atlas
+- Authentication: Passport.js
+- Email Receipts: Nodemailer library used, Integrated email service with Gmail
+- Flash-messages: Flash-connect is used to display flash messages for user interactions.
+- Hosting: Render

+# Installation
+1. Clone the repository
+    git clone :
+    cd wanderlust
+2. Install Dependencies
+    npm install
+3. Set up environment variables: Create a .env file in the root directory and add the following:
+    CLOUD_NAME=<your cloud name>
+    CLOUD_API_KEY=<your secrete cloud api key>
+    CLOUD_API_SECRET=<your cloud api secrete>
+    ATLAS_KEY=<your atlas key>
+    ATLASDB_URL=<your atlasDB_url >

+4. Run the Application
+    npm run start

+5. Open your web browser and visit: http://localhost:8080 to access the wanderlust application.

+# Contributing

+  We welcome contributions from the community to improve and enhance Wanderlust.
+If you have any suggestions, bug fixes, or new features to add, please submit a pull request.
+Let's build a better social media       experience together!